 Reconciliation

-In addition, the program contributes to providing the Yolngu people of East Arnhem Land with an economically sustainable way of maintaining their culture.
+Significantly, the program contributes to providing the Yolngu people of East Arnhem Land with an economically sustainable way of maintaining their culture on their Homelands and builds true reconciliation through two-way learning.

 Registration